hrashk/contacts-cli-app/README.md

 ## Available commands

-The app allows adding and removing contact details to a contact list.
+The app allows adding and removing contact details in a contact list.
 Enter the `help` command in the app to see the list of available commands with their short description.
 For example, when running with the `init` profile, you may type the `show` command to see what contacts were loaded initially.